Read Full Report Asalaamu Alaikum!

 He starts laughing, then catches himself.

 I thought about it.
-The agents showing me the computer screens filled with Hebrew.
+The agents showing me the computer screens filled with Hebrew, asking me if the information was correct.
 I also knew my cousin outside was probably very angry by now.
 He was fluent in Hebrew and was known to stand for his rights, very loudly.
-I couldn’t help but laugh out loud.
+I was so tired that I couldn’t help but laugh.
 One of the security guards returned.